 Point provides adequate housing at a reasonable charge.
 Generally, students are encouraged to live on campus to derive the greatest benefit from the University experience.
-Students enrolled fulltime at Point University are required to live in campus housing for their freshmen and sophomore years.
+Students enrolled full-time at Point University are required to live in campus housing for their freshman and sophomore years.
 Exceptions to this policy are granted to students who are living at home with parents or legal guardians within 50 miles of the Point University campus.
-Students who are involved in the athletic program at Point University are required to live in campus housing through their junior year.
+Students who are involved in the athletic program at Point University are required to live in campus housing through their junior years.
 Students who transfer to Point University are required to live in campus housing during their first year of enrollment, regardless of class standing.
 All student housing is provided at the Crest Club Apartments, located in Valley, Alabama.

-All residence hall students are required to participate in one of the meal plans offered by the University cafeteria.
+All resident students are required to participate in one of the meal plans offered by the University dining hall.

-Requests, questions, and special needs regarding dormitory housing, food service and apartments may be addressed to the Director of Student Development.
+Requests, questions and special needs regarding campus housing, food service and apartments may be addressed to the Director of Student Life.